jigpu/linuxwacom-wiki-archive/wiki/Dual_and_Multi-Monitor_Set_Up.md

     xinput set-prop "Serial Wacom Tablet stylus" --type=float "Coordinate Transformation Matrix" -0.444444 0 1 0 -0.666666 0.666666 0 0 1

-Now what happes if we rotate the tablet pc to portrait mode?
+Now what happens if we rotate the tablet pc to portrait mode?
 Note X & Y swap, becoming 800x1280.
 Since cos(270) = 0 and sin(270) = -1 you end up with this matrix.